-We will also follow up on the international climate change agenda in the lead up to the Santiago Climate Change Conference:
+We also follow up on the international climate change agenda in the lead up to the Santiago Climate Change Conference:

-- From July 9th to 18th the High Level Political Forum on the Sustainable Development Goals (SDGs) takes place with a special focus on SDG13 ‘Take urgent action to combat climate change and its impacts’
+- From July 9th to 18th the High Level Political Forum on the Sustainable Development Goals (SDGs) took place with a special focus on SDG13 ‘Take urgent action to combat climate change and its impacts’

 Getting ready for the Climate Change Conference, June 2019 in Bonn

 The next climate change conference that will take place are the 5Oth meetings of the Subsidiary Bodies for Implementation (SBI) and for Scientific and Technological Advice (SBSTA) – also known as intersessionals Bonn / intersessional negotiations.

 These meetings bring together mainly administrative staff that will negotiate about the basics of the decisions further negotiated and adopted at COP.

 The main focuses will be: